trev-devor/ToxicCommentClassification/README.md

 # ToxicCommentClassification
-Toxic Comment Classification challenge form Kaggle (2018).
+Toxic Comment Classification challenge from Kaggle (2018).

 This was done as a class project, using Spark and Scala.